jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (4) Subsection (2) shall not apply unless the Commissioner, by a separate notice issued prior to or contemporaneously with a notice of assessment, informs the taxpayer claiming a deduction in respect of any offshore payment referred to in any requisition that the Commissioner considers that,—has not furnished sufficient information or material to sustain a deduction claimed by the taxpayer in respect of any offshore payment referred to in the requisition.
   (a) the taxpayer; or
-  (b) if the requisition was given to a person other than the taxpayer, the person to whom the requisition was given,— (5) For the purposes of this section,—that is given by the Commissioner to a person that is—shall be deemed to be given by the Commissioner to every partner in the partnership.
+  (b) if the requisition was given to a person other than the taxpayer, the person to whom the requisition was given,— (5) For the purposes of this section,—that is given by the Commissioner to a person that is— shall be deemed to be given by the Commissioner to every partner in the partnership.
   (a) any requisition; and
   (b) any notice given by the Commissioner under subsection (6)— (c) an agent for a partnership; or